farm-trace/taking-root-da-hw/README.md

 [Link to Sample Data](./data/sample-data.csv)

-Note it’s in WKT format and you can assume that it’s WGS 84
+Note it’s in WKT format and you can assume that the coordinate system is WGS 84

 Additional Requirements: